rcompos/kubespray-and-pray/README.md

 ### GlusterFS Storage ###

 This optional step creates a Kubernetes default storage class using the distributed filesystem GlusterFS, managed with Heketi.
+Providing a default storage class abstracts the application from the implementation.

 Requirement:  Additional raw physical or virtual disk.
 The disk will be referenced by it's device name (i.e. /dev/sdc).